syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Style-and-Appearance.md

                 e-rowcell
             </td>
             <td>
-                This class is added to all cells in grid.
-This is to override cells appearance and styling.
+                This class is added to all cells in the grid.
+This is to override cell's appearance and styling.
             </td>
         </tr>
         <tr>